 To collect the model outputs, numerically determined RAO values from ANSYS AQWA were used.

 First, a validation study was performed to ensure that the analysis setup would provide accurate results (Lee, Kim and Goo 2012).
-A barge that had been previously analyzed for pitch RAOs was evaluated in ANSYS, and the comparison is shown in Figure 1.
+A barge that had been previously analyzed for pitch RAOs with strip theory was evaluated in ANSYS, and the comparison is shown in Figure 1.

 Figure 1: Training data for the NN was simulated in ANSYS AQWA.
-To ensure accuracy of the ANSYS AQWA model the results were compared with exciting numerical simulations.
+To ensure accuracy of the ANSYS AQWA model the results were compared with existing strip theory calculations.
 Overall, good accuracy is seen.

 A parametric study was setup in ANSYS DesignModeler, in which a box barge with a length, L, beam, B, and draft, T, would be created and passed into AQWA.
 In AQWA, a point mass was inserted at the volume centroid to ensure that the weight of the barge would be appropriate to produce the given draft.
 This weight was determined by Equation 2, where the density of freshwater was selected.